How to Pay For It

 30% Federal Tax Credit

 The federal government offers the Federal Investment Tax Credit (FITC) for solar electric and solar hot water systems, for both personal and business tax purposes.
-It was extended for a 10 year period by an act of U.S. Congress and lasts (for application) until December 31, 2016 with a zero maximum (“uncapped”) tax credit amount.
-Businesses and homeowners alike are given a 30% tax benefit for the cost of having invested in such renewable, clean energy systems in the form of this federal tax credit, and it has a lifetime “carryover” period (in other words, if you don’t chose to or cannot use all of your credit in the first, or any other year it “carries forward”) on personal taxes, and businesses have five years of carryover.
+It was extended for a 10-year period by an act of U.S. Congress and lasts (for application) until December 31, 2016, with a zero maximum (“uncapped”) tax credit amount.
+Businesses and homeowners alike are given a 30% tax benefit for the cost of having invested in such renewable, clean energy systems in the form of this federal tax credit.
+It has a lifetime “carryover” period (in other words, if you don’t choose to or cannot use all of your credit in the first, or any other year it “carries forward”) on personal taxes, and businesses have five years of carryover.